 The entire job of marketing is to put brand and position in harmony.
-Without that harmony, there is no “brand position” — and no customer preference, no customer loyalty. — Craig Sinard
+Without that harmony, there is “brand” separate from “position” — and no customer preference, no customer loyalty. — Craig Sinard

 Most often when I crate a marketing presentation, I begin by defining basic terms; and most often I being with brand and position.
 That’s because taken together, these two words are the foundation of all marketing.

-☞ Position: What the prospect believes you are.
+☞ Position is what the prospect believes you are.

 Every strategy, every slogan, every sale – deliberately or not – flows from, or accidentally creates, the brand.
 Discovery (by whatever means) by consumers and/or their ownership experience establish the position.

-Some of the confusion about the differences between these two words comes from our friends in PR.
-After all, who wants to admit that they’ve screwed up their brand?
-It’s much more subtle to “blame the victim” and say “we’re re-positioning.”
+Some of the confusion about the differences between these two words comes from our friends in PR who often say “we’re re-positioning.”
 Re-positioning means “we’ve messed up our brand; we know it; we’ll re-brand (make adjustments) so we can change the brand experience so that our clients, consumers and prospects will believe us again.”

 It’s all about harmony.